 Mineral Oil

 Mineral oil is derived from petroleum that is food-friendly and non-toxic.
 It is used to describe most clear oils.
 Some people use it to protect wooden kitchenware such as chopping boards, wooden bowls, and other wooden utensils.
-Mineral oil is also present in baby oil and other products as the main ingredient, safe to use.
+Mineral oil is also present in baby oil and other products as the main ingredient is safe to use.
 Studies and tests carried out have proven that mineral oil is safe for skincare use.
 It is the best choice for use, especially on frequently used kitchen items.

 Tung Oil